-How to Fix Monitor Screen Flickering
+How to Fix Monitor Flickering

 Screen flickering is one of the most common display issues.
 It manifests as quick, blinking dropouts of the screen image, horizontal lines jumping across the panel, or rapid brightness fluctuations.
-Resolving monitor flickering requires isolating software configuration conflicts from physical cable bottlenecks.
-This guide details the steps to identify the cause of monitor flickering and apply fixes.

 A display panel requires a stable electrical power supply and a continuous stream of signal packets to maintain a clean image.
 Disrupting either of these results in flickering.
 The most common causes are: